laruibasar/bipchallenge/readme.md

 The architecture will be similar to a similar MVC design, responding to events cause by http requests - GET, POST, PUT, DELETE.

+### Requirements

+Code was developed using:
+- php 8.1.4

+This is using features that are only available after 8.1, e.g., `enum`, this will mean that this will require this php version or it will no work.
+Only took warning after having things mostly ready and I looked forward for using this.

 ### Code organization

 Organizing code is important because allows the developer to easily guess